Mean dimension explosion of induced homeomorphisms: Mean dimension of induced homeomorphisms

 \subsection{Proof of Theorem \ref{thm:continuum-hyp-morse-smale}}

-The core of its proof relies on the same idea of Theorem \ref{thm:nonwandering-infty-mean-dim}: We connect the wandering arcs through its points to form a connected set.
-Each connected set will be an element of the continuum hyperspace.
+The core of its proof relies on the same idea as in Theorem \ref{thm:nonwandering-infty-mean-dim}: We connect the wandering arcs through their elements to form a connected set.
+Each connected set will be an arc, and hence an element of the continuum hyperspace.